sunlightlabs/django-mediasync/README.rst

 * Make template tags aware of whether the current page is SSL-secured.
 If it is, ask the backend for an SSL media URL (if implemented by your backend).

-Thanks to Greg Taylor and Peter Sanchez for their contributions to this release.
+Thanks to Greg Taylor, Peter Sanchez, and Jonathan Drosdeck for their contributions to this release.

 1.0.1
 =====